-Myanmar freelance journalist Sithu Aung Myint is serving a three-year sentence for criminal incitement, a charge Myanmar’s military regime has used widely to stifle independent news reporting since staging a democracy-suspending coup in 2021.
+Myanmar freelance journalist Sithu Aung Myint is serving a 12-year sentence on anti-state and false news charges.
+He was convicted under three provisions of the penal code used widely by Myanmar’s military regime to stifle independent news reporting since staging a democracy-suspending coup in 2021.

 Sithu Aung Myint, a contributor to U.S. Congress-funded Voice of America and the local Frontier Myanmar, was arrested by military authorities on August 15, 2021, in the commercial capital of Yangon while trying to evade a warrant for his arrest, according to a report in The Irrawaddy.

-His arrest came in the wake of the military’s February 1, 2021, democracy-suspending coup and subsequent protests.
-The military junta cracked down on Myanmar’s independent media, detaining dozens of journalists, according to those sources and CPJ research.
+The arrests came in the wake of the military’s February 1, 2021, coup and subsequent protests.
+Since then, the military junta has engaged in an ongoing crackdown on Myanmar’s independent media, detaining and sentencing dozens of journalists.

-The military-run media said Sithu Aung Myint also posted articles on Facebook criticizing the regime’s governing body, the State Administrative Council, inciting government employees to participate in civil disobedience, and backing the opposition National Unity Government, which the coup regime declared a terrorist organization, The Irrawaddy report said.
+The military-run media said Sithu Aung Myint posted articles on Facebook criticizing the regime’s governing body, the State Administrative Council, inciting government employees to participate in civil disobedience, and backing the opposition National Unity Government, which the coup regime declared a terrorist organization, The Irrawaddy reported.

 On October 7, 2022, a court in Yangon’s Insein Prison convicted and sentenced Sithu Aung Myint to three years in prison under Article 505(a) of the penal code, a broad provision that criminalizes incitement and the dissemination of false news, according to multiple news reports and CPJ’s reporting.
 On November 24, he was sentenced to an additional two years for a separate incitement charge of denigrating the military, news reports said.